Venom (2018 film): "SymBrock" shipping

-When Sony began advertising the home media release of the film by presenting it as a romantic comedy focused on Eddie and Venom's relationship, io9's Charles Pulliam-Moore said it was the treatment that the film deserved, and attributed the change in strategy from the studio to the audience's response to the relationship.
+When Sony began advertising the home media release of the film by presenting it as a romantic comedy focused on Eddie and Venom's relationship, io9s Charles Pulliam-Moore said it was the treatment that the film deserved, and attributed the change in strategy from the studio to the audience's response to the relationship.
 He added that it was rare for a film studio to "get on top of a so-so ad campaign" by adjusting towards "the public's reaction to a movie", and that he believed it to have been successful.
 Michael Walsh at Nerdist concurred with Pulliam-Moore, describing the move as "fully embrac[ing] 'SymBrock'" and calling it "brilliant".
 Walsh said that though the advertisement was clearly a parody, it also "feels like a far more accurate portrayal of what the movie was really like than the initial [marketing] hinted at", and further highlighted the kissing scene.